obsidiansystems/obelisk/FAQ.md

 ### `ob thunk update` or `ob deploy update` fails
 Whenever an `ob` command fails, try re-running it with `-v`.

-If you're using a private repo, and you get a failure in nix-prefetch-url, you may need to unpack and repack the thunk.
+If you're using a private repo, and you get a failure in `nix-prefetch-url`, you may need to unpack and repack the thunk.
 Here's some example output that shows this issue:

 ```
 Starting Obelisk </nix/store/j8wls8a89xr6s1a47lg6g83gnbdrfd0l-obelisk-command-0.1/bin/.ob-wrapped> args=["deploy","update","-v"] logging-level=Debug